Lights and shadows¶

 - Angle Attenuation: The cone attenuation, which helps soften the cone borders.

 Spot shadow mapping¶

 Spots don’t need any parameters for shadow mapping.
 Keep in mind that, at more than 89 degrees of aperture, shadows stop functioning for spots, and you should consider using an Omni light instead.

 The resolution applies to the whole Shadow Atlas.
-This atlas is divided in four quadrants:
+This atlas is divided into four quadrants:

 The allocation logic is simple.
 The biggest shadow map size (when no subdivision is used) represents a light the size of the screen (or bigger).
 Subdivisions (smaller maps) represent shadows for lights that are further away from view and proportionally smaller.

-Every frame, the following logic is done for all lights:
+Every frame, the following procedure is performed for all lights: